 - Email Marketing

 - Website Integration

 - Sales force automation tracking the sales process:

 - Line Item Quoting

 - Sales Dashboard with Charts and Graphs

 - Specifications development

-Customer Service and Support via contact center, call center, web portal, etc.:
+- Customer service automation and Support via contact center, call center, web portal, email, Etc.: